Post Summary: The complete itinerary for Death Valley in one day

 Many of the park’s area is considered “wilderness” (91% to be exact) which means there are endless adventures to be had!

 Below, we’ve included some of the best attractions to see that are nearby, and places that are convenient for a one day trip to Death Valley.

 1. Mesquite Flat Sand Dunes

-Mesquite Flat Sand Dunes are the most well-known and easy to reach sand dunes in Death Valley.
+Mesquite Flat Sand Dunes are the most well-known and easy-to-reach sand dunes, perfect for visiting in Death Valley in one day.
 They can be easily accessed in the central Stovepipe Wells area, just off Highway 190.

 There is a large parking lot that fills up fast during high peak season.

 Here, you can wander around on foot to explore the 100-foot high dunes that spread over a vast area of the valley floor.